A Tale of 2 Hotels: Where to Stay in Vienna

 On top of that, the Suiten Salzgries was one of those places I walked into and instantly wished I had a whole lot more time to stay in.
 It was more like a studio apartment, than a hotel room, with a mini-kitchenette, 2 televisions, a desk, living room, and separate sleeping area (with a REAL double mattress).

 The 4 star Salzgries was even MORE centrally located than the Hotel City Central, in the 1st District of Vienna and minutes from the historical centre by foot.
+It’d be the perfect place to stay for a weekend in Vienna.
 It also included a buffet breakfast, which was not as extensive, but still included plenty of hot and cold choices.
 I definitely didn’t leave hungry!

-Add in the compassionate customer service I received from Starlight, AND the fact, that this room cost us 109 euros (on Agoda, last minute), and I’d recommend them over the Hotel City Central in a heartbeat.
+Add in the compassionate customer service I received from Starlight, AND the fact, that this room cost us 109 euros (last minute), and I’d recommend them over the Hotel City Central in a heartbeat.
 I just wish I’d stayed with them from the beginning.

 Have you ever made a booking booboo?
 Did it get resolved happily or did you have to pay a price?
 Share your experiences in the comments below.
 We’d love to hear from you!